willytrek/ChaoTan.github.io/_pages/about.md

   - /about.html
 ---

-I am a final-year undergraduate majoring in Optoelectronic Information Science and Engineering at the [College of Electronics and Information Engineering](https://eie.scu.edu.cn/eneieen/) at [Sichuan University](https://en.scu.edu.cn/).
+I am a final-year undergraduate student majoring in Optoelectronic Information Science and Engineering at [Sichuan University](https://en.scu.edu.cn/).
 My research interests include Computational Imaging, 3D Display, and Biomedical Imaging.
-I originally majored in Architecture in the School of Architecture and Environment at SCU but switched to Optoelectronic Information in 2021 due to my interest in imaging, display, and holography.
+I originally majored in Architecture in the School of Architecture and Environment at SCU but switched to Optoelectronic Information Science and Engineering in 2021 due to my interest in imaging, display, and holography.

-I am very fortunate to be advised by [Prof. An Pan](http://www.piclaboratory.com/) from the Pioneering Interdiscipline Center at Xi'an Institute of Optics and Precision Mechanics, [Chinese Academy of Sciences](https://english.cas.cn/).
-I was advised by [Prof. Jun Wang](https://eie.scu.edu.cn/info/1044/7779.htm) from the College of Electronics and Information Engineering at Sichuan University during 2022/7-2023/7.
+I have had the privilege of being advised by [Prof. An Pan](http://www.piclaboratory.com/) from the Xi'an Institute of Optics and Precision Mechanics, [Chinese Academy of Sciences](https://english.cas.cn/) in the field of **computational imaging** and **Fourier ptychography**.
+During the period from July 2022 to July 2023, I was advised by [Prof. Jun Wang](https://eie.scu.edu.cn/info/1044/7779.htm) from the College of Electronics and Information Engineering at Sichuan University in the field of **computer-generated holograms** and **diffraction calculations**.

 # Projects